jihyena01/WCSAC-GMM/README.md

 ## Introduction
 WCSAC-GMM extends the Worst-Case Soft Actor-Critic (WCSAC) framework by incorporating a Gaussian Mixture Model (GMM) to accurately model complex, multi-modal cost distributions.
-This enhancement improves safety-critical performance by enabling robust and adaptive risk assessment.<br><br>
+This enhancement improves safety-critical performance by enabling robust and adaptive risk assessment.<br><be>

+If you want more information about this project, please visit this [colab link](https://colab.research.google.com/drive/1kal_SLtaAeGRyMUdVPhlZEDsLxX0SBeL?usp=sharing)

 ## Prerequisites